Welcome to the photoblog of Erin Paul Donovan, a professional photographer located in the White Mountains of New Hampshire USA.

 First celebrated in 2006 this annual event is to promote the enjoyment of nature photography.
 This is a day to grab your camera and photograph nature.
 The North American Nature Photography Association (NANPA) is hosting a Nature Photography Day event on their Facebook page.

-Five images from the month of March – During March I spent a few days shooting along the Kancamagus Scenic Byway in the White Mountains of New Hampshire.
+Scenes of March, New Hampshire – During March I spent a few days shooting along the Kancamagus Scenic Byway in the White Mountains of New Hampshire.
 I wanted to shoot a few locations along the Byway that have eluded me over the years, but was mainly interested in the Passaconaway settlement.

 Just like January and February, March had a few snowstorms that created breathtaking snowscapes.
 To be in a forest after a snowstorm should be on everyone's bucket list.
 Its just a great feeling!
 Heres a few images from this month.
 Hope you enjoy them.

 February, New Hampshire – When shooting for the ScenicNH Photography archive I find self assignments and a little direction to be very beneficial.
 On top of my everyday shooting, I try to focus on one subject every month that is connected to the environment.

 Examples of past subjects I have focused on include extreme weather, backcountry camping impact, and trail stewardship.
 This approach has allowed me to build an extensive, marketable and profitable image archive of the White Mountains.
 The subject for this month is "snowshoe tracks", see some shots below.

 East Branch of the Pemigewasset River – Lincoln, New Hampshire